 Getting There/Around and Other Details

-There is also a historic tram service to the forest, which is currently not running until some roadwork has been finished on the route.
-This is not expected to be finished until the end of summer 2018 but if you are planning a visit after this time then you can keep an eye on the website to find out more.
-There is also a camping ground in the forest if you want to be close to the city but far enough away to enjoy some peace and quiet among the trees.
+There is also a historic tram service to the forest on Sundays, which runs all the way from Haarlemmermeerstation (near the Vondelpark) to a couple of different entrances within the park.
+Check out the website to find out more.
+There is even a camping ground within the forest if you want to be close to the city but far enough away to enjoy some peace and quiet among the trees.
 There’s a lot of different accommodation options here; from a tent to a cabin to a lodge.
 Make sure you check out the website if you are thinking of staying there yourself!

 Map of Amsterdamse Bos